TABLE OF CONTENTS

 Community Engagement

-Users can actively participate in forums, discussions, and contribute feedback, suggestions, or bug reports.
+Users can actively participate in forums and discussions and contribute feedback and suggestions or report bugs.
 This community engagement facilitates the continuous improvement of the software based on user input and requirements.

 Lower Barrier to Entry